J. B. Bukauskas: Arizona Diamondbacks

-Bukauskas was traded on July 31, 2019, to the Arizona Diamondbacks (along with Corbin Martin, Seth Beer, Joshua Rojas, and cash considerations) in exchange for Zack Greinke.
+The Astros traded Bukauskas, Corbin Martin, Seth Beer, Joshua Rojas, and cash considerations to the Arizona Diamondbacks in exchange for Zack Greinke on July 31, 2019.
 He was assigned to the Jackson Generals and finished the season there.
 Over 22 games (16 starts) between the two clubs, he went 2–5 with a 5.44 ERA.
 On November 20, 2020, Bukauskas was added to the 40-man roster.

 On April 18, 2021, Bukauskas was promoted to the major leagues for the first time.
 He made his MLB debut on April 20 against the Cincinnati Reds, getting Nick Senzel to fly out as the only batter he faced.

 On March 19, 2022, it was announced that Bukauskas had suffered a torn teres major muscle and would be out for months.
 He was activated on July 21 and optioned to the Triple-A Reno Aces.
 On January 11, 2023, Bukauskas was designated for assignment following the signing of Zach Davies.

 Seattle Mariners

 On January 17, 2023, Bukauskas was claimed off waivers by the Seattle Mariners.
 On January 31, Bukauskas was designated for assignment by the Mariners following the waiver claim of Tayler Saucedo.
 On February 2, he cleared waivers and was outrighted to the Triple-A Tacoma Rainiers.

+On April 9, Bukauskas had his contract selected to the active roster after four appearances with Tacoma.
+He made one appearance for the Mariners, allowing two runs, one earned in an inning of relief work against the Cleveland Guardians.
+He was designated for assignment on April 14, after Tommy Milone was selected to the roster.

+Milwaukee Brewers

+On April 18, 2023, Bukauskas was claimed off waivers by the Milwaukee Brewers and optioned to the Triple-A Nashville Sounds.
+After 5 appearances for the Sounds, Bukauskas was recalled to the Brewers on May 16.
+However, he was placed on the injured list with a cervical strain four days later without appearing in a game for the Brewers.
+On July 1, Bukauskas was recalled by the Brewers.
+He made five scoreless appearances for Milwaukee in 2023, striking out six batters in six innings.

+Bukauskas was optioned to Triple–A Nashville to begin the 2024 season.
+He made 6 appearances for Milwaukee before he was placed on the injured list with a lat strain on April 14.
+Bukauskas was transferred to the 60–day injured list on May 10.
+In six games for the Brewers, he posted a 1.50 ERA with six strikeouts across six innings pitched.

+On January 17, 2025, Bukauskas was designated for assignment by Milwaukee.
+He cleared waivers and was sent outright to Triple-A Nashville on January 23.
+On February 25, it was announced that Bukauskas would undergo lat surgery and miss the entirety of the 2025 season.